 The history of our school begins with a special person, Dr. Maria Montessori.
-In 1896, Maria Montessori became Italy’s first female doctor.
+In 1896, Maria Montessori became one of Italy’s first female doctors.
 As a physician, Maria Montessori had an opportunity to work with many different children and to observe them under a variety of circumstances.
 Over time, she formalized her study of children and sought to design tools to help children learn.
 As a result of her studies Maria Montessori concluded:

 - All learning is an individual and personal experience.
 To be effective, education must be personal and individual.

-- Children are naturally both able and eager to learn when provided with the appropriate guidance, tools, and environment.
+- Children are naturally able and eager to learn when provided with the appropriate guidance, tools, and environment.

 - The goal of early childhood education must be to develop in each child his natural talents and to stimulate his desire to learn.

 In 1911, the Montessori learning philosophy was introduced in the United States.
 At that time the country was not generally open to such a progressive view of children and their learning processes.
 In the early 1960s many social changes occurred, including a demand for alternative education, and interest in the Montessori educational philosophy was rekindled.
 In 1965, a group of Albany parents, in search of a higher standard of education, came together.
 As a result of their dedication to high educational standards, the Montessori School of Albany (“MSA”) was founded.

 Initially, MSA provided a program for children aged 2 years 9 months to 6 years.
 In order to meet the growing needs of its student body and parents, a 6- to 9-year-old Elementary program was introduced in 1985 to extend the unique educational experience to older children.
 In 1993, the 9- to 12-year-old program was added to complete the Montessori elementary school experience.
 In 2001, a seventh grade was added, and in 2002, the Middle School was completed with the addition of eighth graders.